Local-first builder utility: DriftCheck by A2ZAI

 • Ship starter packs for support bots, coding agents, and retrieval workflows.

-• Create showcase pages for standout repos and agents using A2ZAI Checks.
+• Create proof-card showcase pages for standout repos and agents using DriftCheck.

 • Turn real eval wins and regressions into quick bytes and brief coverage.